☁️

 Azure Firewall is a stateful firewall.
 A stateful firewall analyzes the complete context of a network connection, not just an individual packet of network traffic.

-Azure Application Gateway also provides a firewall that's called the web application firewall (WAF).
-WAF provides centralized, inbound protection for your web applications against common exploits and vulnerabilities.
-Azure Front Door and Azure Content Delivery Network also provide WAF services.
+also provides a firewall that's called the web application firewall (WAF).
+WAF provides centralized, inbound protection for your web applications against common exploits and vulnerabilities. and also provide WAF services.

-A network security group enables you to filter network traffic to and from Azure resources within an Azure virtual network.
+A enables you to filter network traffic to and from Azure resources within an Azure virtual network.